evennia/evennia/docs/sphinx/source/wiki/WorkshopDefaultGame.rst

 Workshop: Default-game whitepage

+**Status Update**:*There does not seem to be any active development on this by the original initiator (rcaskey).
+As far as I know there is no active game code written apart from a Smaug area converter (how complete?).
+If anyone is willing to continue with this particular idea, they are welcome to do so.
+I will help out but I don't know anything about Smaug myself.
+In the interim I will chalk this one down as being a stalled project. /Griatch*

 Introduction
 ============

-This is an initiative to create a "base" game system to be shipped with Evennia in a "contrib" folder.
+This is(was?) an initiative to create a "base" game system to be shipped with Evennia in a "contrib" folder.
 The game is an independent re-implementation of the basic stuff of the
 `SMAUG <http://www.smaug.org>`_ system.
 No code from the original will be used, and no licensed content will be included in the release.
 For